techmsi/generator-component/README.md

 * component-name/600-1024.css
 * component-name/1024+.css

-### Viewports
+### Breakpoints
 * Do you need more than one viewport?

 #### Additional Questions
 _( Answer: Yes )_

-  - Which viewports would you like to build the css for?
+  - Which breakpoints would you like to build the css for?
   - Will this only be visible on Desktop?
-  - What is the maximum range for the Mobile Viewport?
+  - What is the maximum range for the Mobile Breakpoint?
 (600)
-  - What is the maximum range for the Tablet Viewport?
+  - What is the maximum range for the Tablet Breakpoint?
 (1024)

 **Generated Files**